 ‘Islamist hardline growing under Egyptian regime’

+“This is absolutely cynical kind of the way it is covered bymilitary council and its media arm,” Middle East Blogger Karl Sharro told RT.
 “What is really shocking is that we have a state media in a country of a mixed Christian and Muslim population calling the protesters the Copts, saying the Copts have been doing this and have been doing that.
 This is a very cynical attempt by the de-facto rulers of the country, the military to portray the religious minority of the population as trouble-makers,” he said.